touchlab/KaMPKit/README.md

 # Very, Very Important Message!

-You have likely been skimming the last section, but please read this carefully.
-Because of the current documentation situation, it is very important that you stick to curated info.
-That means this “Kit”, and possibly links from people in the community who know what they’re talking about.
-Google does not know what KMP docs are current.
+You have likely been skimming the last section, *but please read this carefully*.
+Because of the current KMP documentation situation, it is very important that you stick to curated info.
+That means this “Kit”, and possibly links from people in the community who know what they’re talking about. *Google does not know what KMP docs are current*.

-Stick to this kit until you have something running.
-If you start browsing other tutorials or docs while setting things up, you can easily get confused.
+**Stick to this kit until you have something running.
+If you start browsing other tutorials or docs while setting things up, you can easily get confused.**

-Config settings and patterns have changed over the past year, so various blogs and versions of documentation will be conflicting.
+Config settings and patterns have changed over the past year, so various blog posts and versions of documentation will be conflicting.
 That’s what makes a quick setup take hours or days.

-*TL;DR ignore the rest of the world until your project builds.*
+**TL;DR ignore the rest of the world until your project builds.**

 # The Starter App